gregscharf/RTFM-Redox/README.md

 ## To Fix
 - [ ] Add buffer to scroll through search output that doesn't fit within terminal windows.
     - Current behavior is unhandled and will crash the application
-- [ ] Termion screen refresh on MAC ARM causes screen to flicker with arrowing through commands.
+- [ ] Termion screen refresh on MAC ARM causes screen to flicker when arrowing through commands.